Key-Puncher/mongo-perf-streams/README.md

-# MONGO-PERF:
+# MONGO-PERF-STREAMS:

-Mongo-perf (not to be confused with mongoperf) is a micro benchmarking tool for the MongoDB server.
-It measures throughput of commands with regards to the number of threads.

-### OVERVIEW:
-This repo contains scripts to run benchmark tests for MongoDB.
+This project uses the existing mongo-perf framework to benchmark the streaming implementation of MongoDB Labs.
+It modifies the tests and inputs to insert into a stream instead of a MongoDB collection.

+The tests that are relevant to streaming have the `"streams"` tag, and

 ### DEPENDENCIES:
-*General Benchmarking Dependencies*
-* Python >= 3.0
-* mongo shell >= 2.7.7-pre- (at revision 881b3a97fb5080b4e5d5ce11ad016da73ea23931 or newer)

-*Installing Python Dependencies*
-`pip install -r requirements.txt`

-*Python Benchmarking Dependencies*
-* argparse

-*Python Reporting Dependencies*
-* bottle
-* pymongo

-### HOW TO RUN:
-*To run a micro benchmarking test or tests:*
+Running these performance tests requires a custom mongod to be used from streaming branch of [https://github.com/mongodb-labs/mongo/tree/streaming]mongodb-labs/mongo, and the streaming branch from [https://github.com/mongodb-labs/labs-modules/tree/streaming]labs-modules.

+To see details on how to build the server, see the documentation in [https://github.com/mongodb-labs/mongo/tree/streaming]mongodb-labs/mongo.

+### RUNNING THE TESTS:

+First, activate the virtual environment then start up the mongod server from mongodb-labs/mongo

+`./build/opt/install/bin/mongod --port 27017 --dbpath /data/db --replSet rs0 --logpath /data/log/mongod.log --bind_ip localhost --fork`

+Then specify the directory containing the custom mongo shell location.
-`python benchrun.py -f <list of testfiles> -t <list of thread configs> [-m <number of dbs>] [-s <shell path>]`
+`python benchrun.py -f <list of testfiles> -t <list of thread configs> -s <shell path> [--trialTime <seconds>] [--trialCount <number of trials] [--summary <output file name>]`

-For example, to run the `simple_insert.js` test case on 1, 2, and 4 threads, no multi-db and using the basic mongo shell:
+For example, to run all streaming tests with 1 thread, 5 trials each test and 5 seconds for each trial, outputting all results into a summary csv:
-`python benchrun.py -f testcases/simple_insert.js  -t 1 2 4`
+`python benchrun.py -f testcases/* -t 1 -s ~/mongo/build/opt/install/bin/mongo --includeFilter streams --trialTime 5 --trialCount 5 --summary summary.csv`

-To run the single test case 'Queries.Empty` on 1, 2, and 4 thread:
+To run only manual insertion tests with 1, and 10 threads:
-`python benchrun.py -f testcases/* --includeFilter Queries.Empty -t 1 2 4`

-To run all insert and update test cases on 1, 2, and 4 threads, for 10 seconds each using the basic mongo shell:
-`python benchrun.py -f testcases/* -t 1 2 4 --includeFilter insert update --trialTime 10`

-To run all insert and update test cases that are also have the tag core on 1, 2, and 4 threads, for 10 seconds each using the basic mongo shell:
-`python benchrun.py -f testcases/* -t 1 2 4 --includeFilter insert update --includeFilter core --trialTime 10`
+`python benchrun.py -f testcases/streams_manual.js -t 1 10 -s ~/mongo/build/opt/install/bin/mongo --trialTime 5 --trialCount 5`

 For a complete list of options :
 `python benchrun.py --help`

-### RESULT CHANGES

-Mongo-perf is built upon the Mongo shell benchrun command.
-The results format of benchrun changed in Mongo 3.1.5 and 3.0.5.
-Because of the result changes, mongo-perf results from before 3.1.5 or 3.0.5 may not be directly comparable to results after 3.1.5 or 3.0.5.

-As of Mongo 3.1.5 and 3.0.5 the benchrun command measures op performance on the client side, instead of on the server side.
-Any and only those ops passed into the op array of the benchrun command are counted as ops for the purpose of reporting throughput.
-In some cases this may cause the reported throughput to be higher than previous version of mongo-perf (for instance, if the "let" operation is used), or lower than before (for instance, if the shell issues getMore commands in addition to a query in order to complete an op).
+For further information, see the full mongo-perf documentation at [https://github.com/mongodb/mongo-perf]mongodb/mongo-perf.